jcachayG93/command-queue/README.md

-# jcg-command-queue
+# jcg-command-queue (Alpha version)
-An angular library that implements a way to update the UI inmediatelly while the commands are put in a queue to be processed at the server pace.
+An **angular** library that implements a way to update the UI inmediatelly while the commands are put in a queue to be processed at the server pace.

 # Features
 - A local copy of the ViewModel is updated inmediatelly, so the user does not have to wait for the server to respond.